iamanrajput/SQL-Notes/README.md

 | TIME     | HH:MM:SS | `TIME` |
 | YEAR     | year in 4 digits format ranging from 1901 to 2155 | `YEAR` |

+### Signed and Unsigned datatype

+As we know tinyint stored values from -128 to -127 `TINYINT(-128 to 127)` but in some cases where we know that values can't be negative eg. age, salary there we can use `TINYINT UNSIGNED(0 TO 255)` it will increase the size to positive side.

+## Types of SQL Commands

+1. DQL (Data Query Language) : Used to retrieve data from databases.
+(SELECT)
+2. DDL (Data Definition Language) : Used to create, alter, and delete database objects like tables, indexes, etc. (CREATE, DROP, ALTER, RENAME, TRUNCATE)
+3. DML (Data Manipulation Language): Used to modify the database.
+(INSERT, UPDATE, DELETE)
+4. DCL (Data Control Language): Used to grant & revoke permissions.
+(GRANT, REVOKE)
+5. TCL (Transaction Control Language): Used to manage transactions.
+(COMMIT, ROLLBACK, START TRANSACTIONS, SAVEPOINT)